-Once a near COVID-free utopia, Australia sees omicron surge
+Amid Djokovic backlash, Australia grapples with omicron wave

 Fury and fear prompted former Australian human rights commissioner Chris Sidoti to pen an opinion piece for the Sydney Morning Herald this week, detailing the terror he felt when his two immunocompromised grandchildren become ill with COVID-19 after Christmas, two weeks before they were eligible for the vaccine.
 Both children have been in and out of the hospital since then.

 Sidoti blames his grandchildren’s plight on the government.
-Why, he asks, wasn’t the government prepared with adequate supplies of rapid tests before the PCR system became inevitably overwhelmed?
+Why, he asks, wasn’t it prepared with adequate supplies of rapid tests before the PCR system became inevitably overwhelmed?
 And why did the New South Wales premier roll back restrictions such as mask-wearing in November, before young children were eligible for vaccines and before most adults were eligible for boosters?

 “We have gone wrong from day one because our politicians are not prepared to learn and to prepare,” Sidoti said in an interview.
 “People have stopped listening because there’s no consistency, there’s no credibility and there are no answers.”